vishalcloudyuga/dcos-website/src/blog/2016-11-10_opsmx_canary.md

 ## DC/OS rolling updates

 DC/OS (the datacenter operating system) makes enterprise apps easy to build, run, and scale.
-Not only does DC/OS elastically run the modern app, it also runs the services that modern apps rely on: containerized micro services and stateful data services.
+Not only does DC/OS elastically run the modern app, it also runs the services that modern apps rely on: containerized microservices and stateful data services.
 DC/OS enables application teams to easily scale and sustain a continuous integration and delivery model using common tools like Jenkins, as well as artifact repositories and source control tools.

 ## Canary analysis for rolling updates

-DC/OS supported rolling updates would use health checks of service instances to determine whether a new instance had launched successfully.
-Currently developers are responsible for manually checking that their services are functionally correct and ready for deployment.
+DC/OS-supported rolling updates would use health checks of service instances to determine whether a new instance had launched successfully.
+Currently, developers are responsible for manually checking that their services are functionally correct and ready for deployment.
 They  do this by testing it in staging or by using an integration test.
 However, production load can cause unexpected performance changes.
-Developers should also monitor the performance, resource utilization, and functionality of the new or updated services as they are deployed, because short-term resource utilization trends can indicate issues with long term deployments.
+Developers should also monitor the performance, resource utilization, and functionality of the new or updated services as they are deployed because short-term resource utilization trends can indicate issues with long term deployments.
 Monitoring these metrics manually is too cumbersome for modern deployments.

 As the number of services and the velocity of delivery increase, the manual approach to testing new releases becomes insufficient.
 Canary analysis tests new deployments by running a new instance through a small percent of production traffic (1 to 5%) to  check for functionality, performance and reliability.